artabramov/hidden/README.md

 make install
 ```

-On first launch, a random secret key is generated (used as the gocryptfs passphrase) and stored in a file in the `hidden-secrets` Docker volume, from which it can be extracted.
-Encrypted data is stored in the `hidden-data` Docker volume (plaintext is not exposed outside the container).
+During installation, a random secret key is generated and stored in the `secret.key` file.
 After installation, the following URL is available:

 http://localhost/docs

 ![Swagger](img/swagger.png)

-## Terminology

-The app adopts terminology from MongoDB — collections and documents.

-**Collections** — a way to organize files.
-Each collection maps to its own directory within gocryptfs.
-The structure is flat — nesting collections is not supported.

-**Documents** — wrappers for files.
-Each document contains the file itself along with its revisions, thumbnails, and metadata.

 ## Threat model